nsaxelby/payment-gateway-challenge-python/README.md

 └── tests/ - folder for tests
 ```

-Feel free to change the structure of the solution, use a different test library etc.
+Feel free to change the structure of the solution, use a different test library, etc.